DongxuanHe/DongxuanHe.github.io/_news/master.md

 ![Joining ICON](../../assets/img/news/ICON.jpg){: style="width:70%; display:block; margin:auto;" }

-My research will focus on the intersection of **Machine Learning** and **Robotics**, including topics such as **visual SLAM**, **multi-agent reinforcement learning**, and **Sim2Real transfer**.
-I’m particularly interested in building learning-based perception and control systems that bridge the gap between simulation and real-world robotics.
+My research focuses on the intersection of **Machine Learning** and **Robotics**, including topics such as **multi-agent reinforcement learning** and **convex optimization**.
+I’m particularly interested in developing learning-based methods that enable efficient and reliable cooperation in complex robotic systems.